 The Teaching and Examination Regulations (TER) include the programme specific rights and obligations of students following the master's programme Health Economics, Policy and Law (hereinafter referred to as: HEPL), and partly of students of the joint degree European master's programme in Health Economics & Management (hereinafter referred to as: Eu-HEM), and students of the master's programme Health Economics (hereinafter referred to as: HE) as a joint venture between Erasmus School of Health Policy & Management (ESHPM) and Erasmus School of Economics (ESE).
+For students enrolled at ESE, the Teaching and Examination Regulation of ESE applies.
 The general University Student's Charter stipulates the rights and obligations applicable to all students.